Gossip: Chas 'n' Dave to headline rock festival

 Features

-• Full/mini cal by month, with optional iso week
+• Full-size / mini calendar by month, with ISO week support

-• One article = one event, native to Textpattern: Posted date = the date it appears in the calendar (unless overridden)
+• One article = one event, native to TXP: posted date = the date it appears in the calendar (overrideable)

-• Filter events by category / section / author / status / time or expiry
+• Filter events by cat / section / author / status / time / expiry

-• Custom field to specify event frequency (1 week / 10 days / 3 months / etc)
+• Specify event frequency in custom field (1 week / 10 days / 3 months / etc)

-• Custom fields for in/exclusions (a list of dates on which that event is (re)scheduled/cancelled/omitted)
+• Custom fields for in/exclusions (dates on which an event is (re)scheduled/cancelled/omitted)

-• Multi-day spanned events based on the article’s expiry
+• Multi-day spanned events based on article expiry

 • Display future, expired or sticky events

-• Each event can be passed to a form/container so you can build it your way.
+• Pass each event to a form/container.
 Spanned and/or recurring events can be sent to a separate form.
-Or send the entire cell to a form
+Cell format also customisable

 • Conditional tests for flags and dates so you can build your own logic

-• Table-, row-, cell-, and event-level classes for indicating different scenarios; custom classes can be defined
+• Table-, row-, cell-, and event-level classes for indicating different scenarios

 Installation / Uninstallation

-Download the plugin from either textpattern.org, or the software page, paste the code into the Textpattern Admin -> Plugins pane, install and enable the plugin.
+Download the plugin from either textpattern.org, or the software page, paste the code into the TXP Admin->Plugins pane, install and enable the plugin.
+Create any needed custom fields.
 Visit the forum thread for more info or to report on the success or otherwise of the plugin.

 Naming convention

-The core of the plugin is the smd_calendar tag, which renders a standard calendar with each cell containing one or more events.
-Before diving into the tags there’s a little bit of nomenclature to grasp:
+The core of the plugin is the smd_calendar tag, which renders a standard calendar.
+Each cell contains one or more events that occur on that day.
+Before diving into the tags here are the basics:

-• calid : you may put more than one calendar on a page: each can be uniquely referenced with a calendar ID
+• *calid% : you may put more than one calendar on a page: each can be uniquely referenced with a calendar ID so they may be controlled independently

-• event : an article.
-It’s best to use a dedicated section for events to keep things neater, but you can display events from more than one section if you wish.
+• *event% : an article.
 Any article written in the given section(s) will appear on the calendar as long as its expiry hasn’t been met.
 More than one event may appear in each cell

 Flags provide information about the cell / event — and can be tested with the conditional tag — while the corresponding class names are just there for your CSS use.